-Analysing the array of attacking exploits at Bayern Munich
+Analysing the array of attacking talents at Bayern Munich

 As a long yet successful season for Bayern Munich came to a close in its twelfth month on Sunday, the Bavarian side – now managed by Hans Flick – have announced themselves as the most feared attack in Europe.